 “Judgmental people are not ‘bad’ people.
 They are simply misguided beings who have lost themselves in a world of fear, blame, and criticism.
 What they need, is not our anger, irritation, and frustration, but rather our love, forgiveness, and compassion…” ~ Luminita D. Saviuc

-In a world full of people, it can be so easy to judge and be judged.
-And even though that is an easy thing to do, it doesn’t mean we should do it.
-It doesn’t mean we should judge those who judge us.
+In a world full of people, it can be so easy to judge those who judge you.
+And even though that is an easy thing to do, it doesn’t mean it’s the wise thing to do.

 7 Powerful Ways to Deal with Highly Judgmental People

 1. When dealing with highly judgmental people, don’t take things personally

 If someone you know is judging you harshly, know that it is probably because they judge themselves harshly.
 They speak to you in the same way they speak to themselves.